-Changes to APPROVED DBE Participation Plans must be approved by the Cabinet.
+Changes to APPROVED DBE Participation Plans must be approved by the Office for Civil Rights & Small Business Development.
 The Cabinet may consider extenuating circumstances including, but not limited to, changes in the nature or scope of the project, the inability or unwillingness of a DBE to perform the work in accordance with the bid, and/or other circumstances beyond the control of the prime contractor.